How to Grow Weed Outdoors: Getting Started, Indoors vs. Outdoors, and Picking Your Seeds

 DO I WANT TO GROW INDOOR OR OUTDOOR?

-If you don’t have much sunlight or outdoor space, if you have indoor space and don’t mind setting up a conspicuous weed-closet or grow tent filled with lights and machinery, if you live in a less-than-ideal climate or near nosy neighbors, if you want to have full control of your environment, want to grow year-round, and/or don’t mind investing the money in a setup like this, growing indoors might be for you.
+If you don’t have much sunlight or outdoor space, if you have indoor space and don’t mind setting up a conspicuous weed-closet or grow tent filled with lights and machinery, if you live in a less-than-ideal climate or near nosy neighbors, if you want to have full control of your environment, want to grow year-round, and/or don’t mind investing the money in a basic indoor grow tent, or a more advanced and AI-powered indoor grow system (use coupon code “THUNDERBIRD” for 15% off), growing indoors might be for you.

-If you live in a place where you’re able to grow tomatoes outdoors (here’s a good regional guide), have a good space where plants get with 8-12 hours of sunlight, aren’t too worried about pesky teenagers or passersby, don’t mind braving the elements, and wanna spend less money, consider growing outdoors.
+If you live in a place where you’re able to grow tomatoes outdoors (here’s a good regional guide), have a good space where plants get 8-12 hours of sunlight, aren’t too worried about pesky teenagers or passersby, have good soil drainage, minimal air pollution, don’t mind braving the elements, and wanna spend less money, consider growing outdoors.

-We already have a fenced vegetable garden away “not visible from public way,” so carving out space there for a few cannabis plants seemed like the thing to do.
+We already have a fenced vegetable garden “not visible from the public way,” so carving out space there for a few cannabis plants seemed like the thing to do.

 ANSWER FOR ME: OUTDOORS